Jump To Section

 - Mumbai.
 Just across the water from Gujarat, Mumbai (India’s largest city, formerly known as Bombay) is famous for its market hawkers and the culture surrounding street food.
 Stalls feature everything from piles of tangy puffed rice bhelpuri to roaming chaiwalas serving milky black tea to sugar-soaked electric orange jalebi.

-What Are the Most Popular Indian Dishes?
+What Are Some Common Indian Side Dishes?

 Traditional Indian Cooking Equipment